Quick Links

 That is why it is important to have the flexibility to support approvals only through email.

-With email approvals, employees should be able to see the detailed data in email so they can confidently approve.
+With email approval notifications, employees can see the detailed data in email so they can confidently approve.

 Review Of Approval